 Panduravasini (Sanskrit)

+Ofuna, Japan.
 Work on this statue began in 1934, but the outbreak of the second world war halted construction, which began again after the war, and was completed in 1961.
 The complex here contains stones from ground zero at Hiroshima and Nagasaki, as this temple commemorates the souls of those who died in the atomic bomb attacks, and prays for permanent world peace.
 The temple holds a festival each September.
-DIRECTIONS: Found just outside Ofuna Station (near Kamakura City on the Yokosuka train line or Tokaido train line).
+DIRECTIONS: Just outside Ofuna Station (near Kamakura City on the Yokosuka train line or Tokaido train line).
 Only one hour from Tokyo.

 Top of Page